Exploring the Forecasting Model (Intermediate Data Mining Tutorial)

 In addition to the custom viewer for time series, Analysis Services provides the MicrosoftGeneric Content Tree Viewer.
 This viewer can be used for all data mining models, regardless of the algorithm that you used.
 The Generic Content Tree Viewer is available from the Viewer drop-down list.

-In this viewer, each mining model, regardless of the data or the algorithm used for analysis, is represented as a tree that contains a series of nodes.
-Each node represents information about some subset of the data.
+In this viewer, each mining model, regardless of the data or the algorithm used for analysis, is represented as a tree containing a series of nodes.
+Each node represents learned knowledge about some subset of the data.
 The exact content of the node differs depending on the algorithm and the type of the predictable attribute, but the general schema of the content is the same.

 However, when you use the MicrosoftGeneric Content Tree Viewer, the content generated by each algorithm is exposed as two different types of nodes within the forecasting mining model.
 You can drill down through either the ARTXP version of the model or the ARIMA version of the model to see increasing levels of detail.